MicrosoftDocs/sysinternals/sysinternals/downloads/junction.md

 ## Introduction

-Windows 2000 and higher supports directory symbolic links, where a directory serves as a symbolic link to another directory on the computer.
-For example, if the directory D:\\SYMLINK specified C:\\WINNT\\SYSTEM32 as its target, then an application accessing D:\\SYMLINK\\DRIVERS would in reality be accessing C:\\WINNT\\SYSTEM32\\DRIVERS.
-Directory symbolic links are known as NTFS junctions in Windows.
-Unfortunately, Windows comes with no tools for creating junctions—you have to purchase the Win2K Resource Kit, which comes with the linkd program for creating junctions.
-I therefore decided to write my own junction-creating tool: *Junction*. *Junction* not only allows you to create NTFS junctions, it allows you to see if files or directories are actually reparse points.
-Reparse points are the mechanism on which NTFS junctions are based, and they are used by Windows' Remote Storage Service (RSS), as well as volume mount points.
+Windows 2000 and later support junction points, where a directory serves as an alias to another directory on the computer.
+For example, if the directory D:\\WIN specified C:\\WINNT\\SYSTEM32 as its target, then an application accessing D:\\WIN\\DRIVERS would in reality be accessing C:\\WINNT\\SYSTEM32\\DRIVERS.
+Unfortunately, Windows 2000 comes with no tools for creating junction points.
+You have to purchase the Windows 2000 Resource Kit, which comes with the `linkd` utility for creating junctions.
+I therefore decided to write my own junction point-creating tool: `Junction`.
+It creates NTFS junction points, it allows you to see if files or directories are actually reparse points.
+(Reparse points are the mechanism on which NTFS junctions are based.
+The Remote Storage Service uses reparse points as well as volume mount points.)

 > [!NOTE]
 > Windows does not support junctions to directories on remote shares.